API reference#

 Frames.edge_detect([wdw_1, wdw_2])

-Convert frames in edges, using a band convolution filter.
+Highlight edges of frame intensities, using a band convolution filter.

 Frames.normalize([samples])

-Remove the mean of sampled frames.
+Remove the temporal mean of sampled frames.

 Frames.smooth([wdw])